TheBodger/MMM-FeedDisplay/README.md

 ### MagicMirror² Configuration

-To use this module, add the following configuration block to the modules array in the `config/config.js` file:
+To use this module, add a configuration block to the modules array in the `config/config.js` file similar to this:
 ```js
 		{
 			module: "MMM-FeedDisplay",